Driving Growth with Amplitude Part 2: Measuring Campaign Impact

 Funnel analysis chart showing statistical significance

-This is part two of a three-part series on how the Amplitude Growth Marketing team uses the Amplitude platform to increase adoption, retention, and monetization.
-Part one covered data integrations and derived properties.
+This is part two of a three-part series on how the Amplitude Growth Marketing team uses the Amplitude platform to increase adoption, retention, and monetization. covered data integrations and derived properties.
 Part two covers how to measure campaign performance and share insights at scale, and part three covers proven methods to prevent data silos.

 “Drink our own champagne.”
 “Eat our own dog food.”